Infinite-Nomic/Infinite-Nomic/rules.md

 # Rule 46
 Treasury is a player with all the rights and responsibilities of a human player.
 The monarch may control its actions by stating so in #nomic.
 Treasury cannot be monarch or make proposals.

+# Rule 47
+Habitations under revolt cannot be added to or removed from baronies, used to form baronies, converted into cities, or traded.